perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 -   it doesn't rely on package variables, typeglobs, or a global accumulator;
--   it doesn't require a (frequently cryptic) call to the mysterious `write` function â and hence frees up `write` to be used as the true opposite of `read`, should Larry so desire.
+-   it doesn't require a (frequently cryptic) call to the mysterious `write` function – and hence frees up `write` to be used as the true opposite of `read`, should Larry so desire.

 Of course, this is Perl, not Puritanism.
 So those folks who happen to